HyP3r-/WebSolarLog/README.md

     /etc/nginx/sites-available/default

-Add the include of the php.conf file:
+Add the include of the php.conf file, activate the listen statement, add index.php to the index files and comment the `try_files` line:

     server {
         listen 80; ## listen for ipv4; this line is default and implied